Public Trust Surface

 How automation is approached

 Prism treats automation as something teams earn confidence in, not something they surrender to on day one.
-The default path is to review recommendations in plain English, validate the reasoning, apply selectively, and then enable automation only for the recommendation types and thresholds a team trusts.
+The default path is to review recommendations in plain English, validate the reasoning, apply selectively, and then enable automation only for the action types, thresholds, exclusions, and campaign scopes a team trusts.

 How this page should be used